symfony/symfony-docs/book/installation.rst

 Creating a Symfony Application with Composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once Composer is installed on your computer, execute the ``create-project``
+Once Composer is installed on your computer, execute the ``create-project`` Composer
 command to create a new Symfony application based on its latest stable version:

 .. code-block:: bash